This web site is an effort to support the creation of more quality C++ libraries by

 Accept commentary and library submissions.

-Appropriate user control and spam suppression.
+Appropriate user control and spam suppression

 Achieving the above turns out to be much more effort than one would think.
 The whole web development universe turns out to be a very unpleasant place for a C++ programmer.
-I won't spend time with the details, but here are the options I considered.
+I won't spend time with the details, but here are some of the options I considered.

 Previously, many years ago, I made some websites.
 To implement forms I used PERL.
 It was easy to use, but ended up very much a hack.
 Good enough for the simple things I wanted to do then, but I knew immediately that I needed more help than PERL could offer.